Simonlee711/Simonlee711.github.io/_pages/spectral.md

 ---

 # Results & Discussion

+{% include figure image_path="images/projects/PSD.png" alt="this is a placeholder image" caption="The Power Spectrum Densities of each country.
+We can interpret them by checking for any significant peaks that appear in the histoplots.
+In preceding subsections we describe the significance of these peaks as well as reasonings behind these events." %}

 ## Northern Hemisphere
 {% include figure image_path="images/projects/cases_log1.png" alt="this is a placeholder image" caption="The Covid Cases per week with ticks at every 3 months.
 And since countries have varying populations, we made two additional time series graphs divided by hemisphere and log transformed our case counts to see a normalized scale." %}